dhruvi2209/PWN_Check/README.md

 # PWN_Check
 PWN_Check is a Python script leveraging the 'Have I Been Pwned' (HIBP) database to swiftly determine if a password has been compromised, providing instant feedback on its safety status.

-## Descripton
-PwnCheck is a Python script leveraging the 'Have I Been Pwned' (HIBP) database to swiftly determine if a password has been compromised, providing instant feedback on its safety status.

 ### Features
 - Utilizes HIBP API to check password breaches.<br>
 - Localized password checks for user privacy.<br>